birgitta410/rubikator/README.md

 Syncing up the message might take a few seconds.

-### Access to Go CD
+### Build status

-The dashboard will only show the Go.CD stages that are either active (building, scheduled, ...) or failed.
+The dashboard will only show build stages that are either active (building, scheduled, ...) or failed.
 It will NOT show successful stages!

 Animated gifs powered by [Giphy](https://github.com/Giphy/GiphyAPI).
 Change search terms [here](server/giphyReader.js).
+From experience, these are usually quite "safe for work", I have never had something REALLY inappropriate.
+No guarantees of course, as these come back from the giphy search.
+If a gif comes up that you don't want to see, you would have to restart the rubikator, as it caches the gifs to show for a while.

+Currently supports GoCD and TeamCity, either or.

+#### Go CD

 ```
 default: